Golden Granola (Superfood Turmeric Granola)

 Subscribe to my newsletter and explore how to live your most vibrant plant-filled life.

-My latest turmeric win: granola!
-Believe it or not, there's an entire tablespoon (!!!) of golden, nourishing, anti-inflammatory turmeric in this granola recipe.
-When combined with a bunch of cozy spices like cinnamon, ginger, and cardamon, the turmeric flavor is detectable but not overpowering; it provides a subtle earthy backdrop to the other flavors.
-Overall, this granola's flavors are inspired by Golden Milk, which is nut milk blended with turmeric and other warming spices.
+Believe it or not, there's an entire tablespoon of golden, nourishing, anti-inflammatory turmeric in this superfood granola recipe.
+When combined with cozy spices like cinnamon, ginger, and cardamon, the turmeric flavor is detectable but not overpowering; it provides a subtle earthy backdrop to the other flavors.
+Overall, this granola's flavors are inspired by Goldenmilk, which is nut milk (typically coconut milk) blended with turmeric and other warming spices.

-This is actually the fourth granola recipe I have here on the blog!
-Be sure to also check out my Coconut MacNut Granola, which is what this golden version is based on and has a similar coconut oil / maple syrup approach.
-My Banana Bread Granola is a go-to for us and uses mashed banana in place of much of the fat.
-Or if you're looking for fall comfort food, definitely check out my Apple Pie Granola and my Pumpkin Pie Granola, which get their crisp from applesauce and pumpkin puree, respectively.
+This is actually the fourth granola recipe I have here on the blog.
+Be sure to also check out this Coconut Macadamia Granola, which is what this golden superfood granola is based on.
+This cozy Banana Bread Granola uses mashed banana in place of much of the fat.
+For a special fall treat, check out this Apple Pie Granola and this Pumpkin Pie Granola, which get their crisp from applesauce and pumpkin puree, respectively.

 • Coconut oil